 “While we don’t yet know whether bivalves can feel pain in the same way we do, we can observe that oysters snap their shells tightly shut when they’re disturbed by touch or even when they sense loud noises,” notes People for the Ethical Treatment of Animals (PETA).

 For this reason, most advocates for veganism do not consider pearls to be ethical or vegan.

 Environmental issues in the pearl market

 Potential moral complications aren’t the only issue with pearls — the oyster market also comes with environmental consequences.
 According to the farming magazine AgronoMag, the growth of the pearl farming industry has led to the overexploitation and overharvesting of oysters and can impact the surrounding environment.

-That said, there is also a positive side to the pearl industry, at least when it comes to the environment.
-This is because oysters are blue carbon, which means they sequester carbon dioxide as they grow their shells.
+There is also a positive side to the pearl industry, at least when it comes to the environment.
+This is because oysters are considered blue carbon, which means they sequester carbon dioxide as they grow their shells.
 They also help to filter and purify the water around them, which may lead to a healthier marine environment.

 Where to buy ethical pearls

 If you’re not sure if purchasing real pearl jewelry fits your ethics, there are cruelty-free options available to you.

 British jewelry brand Vellva, for example, creates PETA-approved, vegan pearls using crystal pearls, which are a type of imitation pearl with a glass crystal core.